 During planning, Risk Register should be close at hand.
 I prefer to have a bookmarked Google spreadsheet.
 Always accessible, easy to update rapidly.

-6. Analyse and Shortlist Risks at Key Events
+6. Analyze and Shortlist Risks at Key Events

 At some point, you will have a good draft of a project plan.
 Also, there should be an extensive list of risks alongside.